Mental Fatigue and Divorce in New Jersey

 It often involves the loss of a significant relationship and all the hopes and dreams associated with it.
 No one gets married thinking they will get a divorce.
 Getting a divorce, to some, feels like giving up on your partner or yourself.
 This can lead to feelings of grief, sadness, and loss.
 The National Institute of Health (NIH) listed divorce as the second most traumatic occurrence in the lives of married couples, outranked only by a spouse’s death.

-Divorce can be incredibly stressful, involving numerous legal proceedings, negotiations, and discussions.
-This can lead to anxiety and stress for both parties involved.
+Getting a divorce is akin to participating in a marathon.
 The courts don’t always move as quickly as one would like, and legal expenses continue to rise.
 A fair distribution of the debts and assets, a parent visitation plan, and other agreements that must be made can become a huge source of anxiety and stress if one side (or both) refuses to make the concessions necessary to settle the divorce.

-Divorce can also result in feelings of depression, particularly if one party feels isolated, unsupported, or overwhelmed by the process.
+Divorce can also result in feelings of isolation.
+No one knows the specific circumstances that led you to divorce your spouse; save your attorney.
+Family members and friends will sometimes speculate, assume, and accuse you both without having the facts.
+At the time when you need them the most, you may find yourself more alone than ever.
 This is especially tricky when friends you had as a couple begin to choose sides or just disappear because they feel that continuing a friendship with you would be equal to betraying their friendship with your ex.
 Also, maintaining a relationship with your in-laws could be precarious.
 As much as you loved them and they loved you, your ex is their child, and if they are forced to pick someone, you will most likely be on the losing end.

 The greatest of all of these emotions and attitudes is trauma.
 You could have childhood trauma remembering your parent’s acrimonious split.
 You could be petrified about how you will handle everything your ex did in your life as a couple and how to live on your own.
 The trauma of the divorce process itself, especially if things get ugly.
 Once things have settled, you may still have the trauma of commitment or ever getting married again.